jamktiko/Puzzlepunk/documentation/Project-plan.md

 | Name | Role | Responsibilities |
 | ---- | ---- | ---------------- |

-## Client Reporting

-\<Describe how project reports to its client and in what timeframe.
-Who is the recipient of the finished reports?>

 ## Daily Scrum Plan

 \<Project’s weekly meeting is held at xxx in xxx.
 During the meeting, all the finished work is checked, and upcoming work is planned.
 Meeting transcript is made from each meeting and it is contained in the project directory.>